jimcurtis/openwhisk-katacoda-scenarios/3-greeting/00-intro.md

-# A Simple FaaS Function using Apache OpenWhisk on OpenShift
+# A Simple Node.js Function using OpenWhisk on OpenShift

 In this scenario we will deploy a simple function on the OpenWhisk FaaS platform running on top of OpenShift.